Deathnetworks/Trinity/README.md

 ﻿
 # Trinity

+### Changelog 1.8.19

+* Added Sychotix's ActbountiesComplete, HaveBounty and TrinityExploreDungeon additions

+* Fixed radius distance on gizmos

+* Monk Sentry turrent should now be used more appropriately when off cooldown

+* Monk Mantras should work better

+* Bot should no longer get stuck on large destructibles

+* Haunt, Locust Swarm and Zombie Charger should all work better

+* Hero should now attempt to kite/flee into a clearer area after reviving at its corpse

+* Crusader Shield Bash will now use the best cluster target instead of best pierce target

+* Wizard Archon Slow Time should now be properly used

+* Fixed using regular potions

+* Increased required delay for performance alerts

+* Profile filename is now also shown in title bar

+* HaveBounty modified to use questId attribute instead of questSNO

+* Added caching for Raycasting, World Z heights, and CanStandAt locations - should reduce CPU and increase performance, particularly with Avoidance

+* Fixed avoidance not working at all with Crusader

+* Fixed perma freeze when attempting to raycast an invalid position

+* Barbarian Furious charge no longer throws an error

+* Barbarian Avalanche should pick a better target now

+* Trinity now logs all Debug to the main DB log file, but not to the WPF Textbox

 ### Changelog 1.8.18

 * Gizmos (Destructibles, Barricades, Interactables) should now properly be ignored when disabled by game scripts